 Englishman River Water Service

-Water Treatment PlantTo reduce initial costs, ERWS is proceeding with a phased approach which includes water treatment capacity of 16 million litres per day of membrane filtration, ultra-violet light (UV) and chlorine disinfection.
+The water treatment plant capacity is 16 million litres per day, using membrane filtration, ultra-violet light (UV) radiation, and chlorine disinfection.

 - Where is the river intake and water treatment plant?

 The river intake is located in Top Bridge Park where Highway 19 bypasses Parksville and crosses over the Englishman River.
 The water treatment plant is located on Herring Gull Way, in the City of Parksville's Public Works yard.